zenglenn42/opengl-tutorial-tbb/README.md

 That doesn't seem to work.
 Same error.

 Guessing the upstream porting compiler was more relaxed than mine on macOS.
 This [fu on stackoverflow](https://stackoverflow.com/questions/28746744/passing-lambda-as-function-pointer) says lambda's cannot be converted to function pointers if they *capture* (which is what the [&] is all about) according to a draft standard of C++11.
-And it looks like in our case, there is a global boolean called 'run' that's being capture to the lambda.
+And it looks like in our case, there is a global boolean called 'run' captured to the lambda.
 Hmm.

 So, yeah.
 This is breaking because of some ugly test code in this case.
 I see other instances of the button lambda that don't capture and just reference spin::run, so I'll just roll with that for now.